slack-samples/deno-simple-survey/README.md

 ### Using the Configurator Trigger

-With the configurator link trigger (`triggers/configurator.ts`) you can configure the channel list and surveying users, as shown below:
+With the configurator link trigger (`triggers/configurator.ts`) you can configure the list of channels to survey, as shown below:

 <img src="https://github.com/slack-samples/deno-simple-survey/assets/18134219/479bcfb9-ca83-4844-a98a-02966d6d595d" width="600">

-Once the app is added to the channel being surveyed, configured users that add a `:clipboard:` reaction to a message will begin the survey process with a prompt to create a new survey.
+Once the app is added to the surveying channels, adding a `:clipboard:` reaction to a message will begin the survey process with a prompt to create a new survey.

 ## Datastores